- What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 Are there differences in how each agency manages their SBIR/STTR program?

 Absolutely, and you should always check the individual agency websites (see Helpful Links) for exact information and instructions.
 Differences include the amount of available funding and award amounts, R&D topic areas, number and timing of solicitations, payment types & schedules, review process (internal or external), type of award (grant or contract).
+You can refer to the SBIR and STTR Policy Directive, Federal Register, Aug 6, 2012, which was reissued as part of the 2012 Reauthorization to see all of the legislative policies and get more background on agency requirements.

 What are the specifics on internal vs. external proposal review?